y long i

 Review and Drill red-checked Red Words on page 199.

-Write the word should on the whiteboard.
-Say “This is the word should.”
+Write the word call on the whiteboard.
+Say “This is the word call.”

 “What is this word?
 Point to the word.
 Slide your pointer finger under the word while you read it.”
 Have student repeat this 3 times.

 “Now, stand up.
 Spell the word, tapping once for each letter down your arm.
 Then read the word again while sliding your hand from shoulder to wrist.”
 Have student repeat this 3 times.

 “Now write the word in a red marker on your whiteboard saying the letters aloud as you write and underline the word as you read it.”
 Have the student write, read and underline 3 times.

 “Can you give me the word in a sentence?”

 Turn to page 199 and put a red check mark next to the word call.